 Higher Priority (Keep every time)

-- 1-drops – in the order of highest to lowest priority – Lost in the Jungle, Glow-Tron, Mecharoo, Righteous Protector, Fire Fly – You absolutely want to open each game with a 1-drop, that’s why you keep so many of them.
-You will most likely play Hero Power on Turn 2, then either a 3-drop or a Hero Power + another 1-drop on Turn 3 (the second option is more likely) – that’s why keeping more than one is fine.
-However, don’t keep too many, as their value goes down in the mid/late game, and you want to have some other plays too.
+- 1-drops – Lost in the Jungle, Fire Fly, Argent Squire, Righteous Protector – You absolutely want to open each game with a 1-drop, that’s why you keep so many of them.
+You will most likely play Hero Power on Turn 2, then either a 3-drop or a Hero Power + another 1-drop on Turn 3 (the second option is more likely) – that’s why keeping two is fine.
+However, don’t keep more than two, as their value goes down in the mid/late game, and you want to have some other plays too.
+Keeping a hand full of 1-drops might make you run out of steam too quickly.
+As an extra note, if you get Fire Fly, you can keep it alone – it can act like two 1-drops after all.

 - Unidentified Maul – Your deck is heavily based around the board flooding, so basically 3 out of 4 effects of Unidentified Maul are good, and given that you should have up to 3 bodies going into your Turn 3, +1 Attack or Divine Shield options are very juicy even so early in the game.
 Taunt is the only mediocre option, but it’s still useful vs some aggressive decks.